rauchrob/puppet-kallithea/README.md

 ## Limitations

-This module has been developed for and successfully tested only on CentOS/RHEL 7, using Kallithea v0.2.1.
-Consequently, currently only a Systemd service definition is provided.
-In principle, however, it should be easy to modify the module for use with other platforms as well.
+This module has been developed been successfully tested using Kallithea v0.2.1 on the following operating systems:

+* CentOS/RHEL 7
+* Debian 7
+* Ubuntu 12.04 and 14.04

+Support for CentOS/RHEL 6 and Debian 6 is planned for future releases.

 ## Development